veeruamma/Face-Biometrics/README.md

 3. Landmarks detection

 ## VGGFace : Pretrained model
-It is used to extract facial features and trained over 3.3 M images of 9000 famous celebrities
+It is used to extract facial features and trained over 3.3M images of 9000 famous celebrities